7. Installation¶

 mknemo cfitsio fftw gsl hdf4 hdf5 hypre netcdf4 wcslib

 With so many useful python packages around, and so many different methods (anaconda, conda, venv etc.), we will not recommend a method, as this will likely depend on your own situation.
-The installation examples below should give you enough information how to adapt it for your python installation.
-It goes without saying (it 2021 here) we only support python3.
+The installation examples below should give you enough information how to adapt it for your python workflow.

 However, if you install python from within NEMO, there will be a